jwoehr/goublu/README.md

 # goublu
-Go language front end to provide a better console interface to jwoehr/ublu
+Goublu is a Go language front end that provides a better console interface to [Ublu](https:github.com/jwoehr/ublu) than the console support provided by Java.

-Works rudimentarily.
+Goublu is new and works rudimentarily.
+Report bugs or make feature requests in the [Issue Tracker](https://github.com/jwoehr/goublu/issues)

-Usage
+##Usage
-* Build:  go -build goublu.go
+* Build:  `go -build goublu.go`
-* Invoke: goublu ublu_arg ublu_arg ...
+* Invoke: `goublu ublu_arg ublu_arg ...`

-* Assumes Ublu is found in /opt/ublu/ublu.jar
+* Assumes Ublu is found in `/opt/ublu/ublu.jar`
 * Basic line editing
 	* Ctl-a move to head of line
 	* Ctl-b move one back.